Cyber Crime Defense Lawyer

 - A pending investigation or charge of cybercrime can be a troublesome and confusing time not to mention the possibility of criminal penalties and jail time under U.S. law.

-- Consider hiring a defense attorney to work on your personalized defense and fight against cybercrime accusations.
+- Consider hiring an Internet crime defense attorney to work on your personalized defense and fight against cybercrime accusations.

 Cybercrimes are crimes committed on the Internet, local networks, or via the use of computers.
 It refers to a category of offenses where the crime is committed by using any computer system.

 Cybercrimes can be committed by attacking computer hardware and software or by using certain online threats like viruses or malware.